Dear Nuttall

 * * * * *

 Deb and I came to work at JM Typography within two weeks of another.
 We found Joel a lost soul.
 An incredible artist, drummer and wonderful man who was drowning and in need of kinship from any direction possible.
 Yesterday at about 12:45 pm, he left this world with more than he had ever dreamed.
 We are left befuddled and grief-stricken by this incredible loss.
 I share this horror with his wife (my fellow best friend and Joel's confidante/beloved) Debbie, and their children, both together and shared.
-Artie, Jodi, Matthew and Jennifer, know that your dad held great value to many more than you can count.
+Artie, Jodi, Drew, Matthew and Jennifer, know that your dad held great value to many more than you can count.

 He left us all beyond despair.
 His sweet love of almost 40 years, his children, and one man who loved him more than he could have ever dreamed "back then".

-My wife (then) and I had moved to Tucson in early 1983 after spending a year in Phoenix and quickly tiring of the sprawling mess it had become since my family landed there in late December 1967.
-After a short stint in a group home with severely-handicapped souls, I could not bear the deep sadness which invaded the hearts of those who do such intense work.
-Having been the sole typesetter for a design firm in Phoenix after moving there from Boulder, CO where I was a typesetter for a publisher, I sought work in Tucson with a private firm called "JM Typography".
+I was 23 when I met Joel.
+My first wife and I moved to Tucson in early 1983 after spending a year in Phoenix and quickly tiring of the sprawling mess it had become since my family landed there in late 1967.
+After a short stint in a group home with severely handicapped souls, I could not bear that intense and soul-draining labor.

 * * * * *

-Joel was the BEAST of typographical art in Tucson, Arizona, and possibly the entire Southwest back then.
+Joel was the BEAST of typographical art in Tucson, Arizona, and possibly the entire Southwest.
 As word spread, his business grew.
-Meanwhile, Debbie and I propelled his art through our dedication to this one man, whose artistic flair whether through his drums or that gifted artist's pen drove many to see the art that was his alone.
-As many hold many an artist to greatness from that time, it is here I must trumpet Joel's intense typographical artistry now, some 40 years later.
+Meanwhile, Debbie and I propelled his art through our dedication to this maTn's artistic flair.
+Through his drums or that gifted artist's pen, Tucson began to see the art that was his alone.
+Any high quality advertisements bore his signature typography, and some retain his art through their logos and ads.

 Typography was an art then; it has now passed into the lack of grace that has become the technological impasse into which we have all since fallen.
+Where artists once were, novices reign.
+Yet Joel's work remains legend in the annals of the typographic art form.

 I grew to admire this man as he came to love the lass who also became one of my closest friends ever.
 They fell in love as I watched them interact from the beginning.
 Joel and Debbie became ONE as I fondly watched.
 Now, my tears fall more heavily for Deb's loss than my own.